 The Horticulture Technology curriculum focuses on the general production and management of cultivated plants, shrubs, flowers, foliage, trees, groundcovers, and related plant materials; the management of technical and business operations connected with horticultural services; and the basic scientific principles needed to understand plants and their management and care.

-Spring is coming and so is the annual Spring Plant Sale!
+Fall is here and so is the annual Fall Plant Sale!

 Preorders